SHervoe-Hansen/PEO_solubility_in_NaCl/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-# Rigorous Thermodynamic Decomposition of Salt Effects on the Polymerization of Polyethylene glycol
+# Rigorous Thermodynamic Decomposition of Salt Effects on the Polymerization of Polyethylene Glycol

 ## Research plan
 - [ ] Determine solvation free energy of PEO in various _n_-mers in neat water.